-Having a gynecologic oncologist perform ovarian cancer surgery was associated with a 30 percent increase in overall survival compared to other type of surgeons.
+Having a gynecologic oncologist perform ovarian cancer surgery is associated with a 30 percent increase in overall survival.
+Find out why.

 Share with others how you feel about living with cancer, so they have a true picture of what you’re experiencing.

 Tips for avoiding cancer horror stories from friends and family when you share your cancer diagnosis, including take the initiative in the conversation and letting others know how you feel right away.